Service Definitions

 Special Functions

-• not() for value negation
+• not() negates a value

-• bool(), int(), float(), string() for lossless type casting
+• bool(), int(), float(), string() lossless casting to the specified type

 services: